 Special rules apply for Sinopharm brand names (see below).

 There are two kinds of Sinopharm vaccine.
-One is from Beijing and one from Wuhan, although both may also be produced at other locations.
+One is from Beijing and more widely used internationally one from Wuhan which is used only in China and the Philippines.

 Only the Beijing vaccine is recognised by the TGA.
 It comes from the Beijing Bio-Institute of Biological Products (BBIBP), also known as the Beijing Institute of Biological Products (BIBP).